HliasOuzounis/move-songs/README.md

                         Directory where the files will be
                         sorted
 ```
-All directories must be in full path (ex. ~/media/music not media/music).
-I know it's possible to use relative paths, I just couldn't figure out how.

 Songs are always sorted by artist and (optionally) by Year, Album, Song in that order.
 If the user doesn't provide a target directory where the files will be moved and sorted, they will be sorted inside the starting directory